venmurasu-programming-team/Aug2021-contest/Readme.md

 # Aug 2021 - Contest

+Setup:

+Clone this repo into your github account

 ## Task for the participants (Preliminary Round)

 Stage-0: Scraping Tamil and English Articles - Completed by us